 We came to know Belgians Celine and Benjamin while hiking to Everest Base Camp in Nepal, although their trek went on to include several additional days, a couple different peaks and a few more steep climbs than we were energetic enough to take on.
-They are currently in the midst of a compelling round-the-world trip that has hit a number of intriguing locations already, with many more yet to come.
+They recently completed a compelling round-the-world trip that hit a vast array of intriguing destinations.

 We shared a jeep with Emanuele on a 5-day trip of the Gobi desert and have kept in touch ever since.
 He is an outstanding and dedicated photographer with a real talent for finding amazing and unique shots.
 He recently returned to Italy following nearly 5 years abroad, and all I know is that anyone willing to carry 20 pounds of camera equipment up the side of a 100-metre sand dune is obviously committed to his craft.

 “An adventure in retirement” follows two friends we originally got to know back home in Saskatchewan.
 They recently retired and their blog is an interesting mix of travel stories, sailing adventures and general thoughts on retirement and other topics.

 Henrik is a prolific Norwegian traveller who we also met in Antarctica.
 He has been chronicling his wide range of journeys through stories and photos for several years.
 A number of his destinations are still hovering near the top of our personal bucket lists.